Ana-Costa-1201313/sem5pi-24-25-3db9-frontend/Docs/Sprint B/US 6.2.18/readme.md

 ### 4.5.
 Tests

 The following tests are to be developed:
-- a deactivated operation type can't be deactivated again.
+- the created operation type must have the same data as the input.
+- an error message should be displayed when the input is invalid or mandatory.

 Unitary tests to the component will be implemented.

 E2E Tests will also check all the US flow, from the user interaction to the backend server.

 ## 5. Implementation

 The implementation of this US is according to the design, as can be seen in the SD and CD presented before.

-All commits referred the corresponding issue in GitHub, using the #43 tag, as well as a relevant commit message.
+All commits referred the corresponding issue in GitHub, using the #41 tag, as well as a relevant commit message.

-It was implemented in the branch feature/6.2.20-frontend-admin-deactivate-operation-types.
+It was implemented in the branch feature/6.2.18-frontend-admin-add-operation-types.

-The estimated duration for this US is 10h.
+The estimated duration for this US is 15h.

 ## 6. Integration/Demonstration

-To deactivate a Operation Type, run the Backoffice, Auth and SPA app and then go to the Operation Type page and click on the delete icon in the operation type you wish to delete.
+To create a new Operation Type, run the Backoffice, Auth and SPA app then go to the Operation Type page and click on the "+" icon to add a operation type.

 ## 7. Observations